Kenny Rosenberg

-Kenneth Rosenberg (born July 9, 1995) is an American professional baseball pitcher in the Los Angeles Angels organization.
-He played college baseball for California State University, Northridge.
-Rosenberg was drafted by the Tampa Bay Rays in the 8th round of the 2016 Major League Baseball draft, and made his MLB debut in 2022.
+Kenneth Walter Rosenberg (born July 9, 1995) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Los Angeles Angels, and in the KBO League for the Kiwoom Heroes.
+He played college baseball at California State University, Northridge, and was drafted by the Tampa Bay Rays in the 8th round of the 2016 MLB draft.
+He made his MLB debut with the Angels in 2022.

 Amateur career

 Rosenberg was born in Mill Valley, California, a small town north of San Francisco, later lived in Santa Clarita, California, and is Jewish.
 He attended Tamalpais High School, where he was an All-MCAL First Team pitcher and first baseman in baseball in 2013, as well as an All-League goalkeeper in soccer.
 As a senior, on the mound Rosenberg had 75 strikeouts in 49 innings, with two shutouts.

 He then attended California State University, Northridge, majoring in journalism.
 In his sophomore season in 2016, he posted a 6–1 record with a 3.21 earned run average (ERA) and led the Big West Conference with 118 strikeouts (in 109 innings), ahead of eventual Cy Young Award winner Shane Bieber, as he held batters to a .198 batting average.
 He was named Big West Conference All-Academic Team.